 We made it to a beautiful bay below the town of Taormina in the evening, and dropped the anchor.
 Just before the sun set behind the mountains, we caught a glimpse of the top of Mount Etna, freed from her cloud cover for an instant.
 The lights of the towns and villages along the hills lit up, it was very peaceful.

 We spent over a week in Taormina and the neighbouring town of Naxos.
 It was sometimes sunny, sometimes cloudy, but the thick clouds constantly lingered over Etna.
 We decided to postpone our visit to the famous volcano until the next time we would call in Sicily.
 But there was quite enough to see in the town of Taormina!
-This ancient city, founded by the Greek in 392 BC, is best known for its Greek theater.
+This ancient city, founded by the Greek in 392 BC, is best known for its Greek theatre.

 A bus ride up to the town took only about a quarter of an hour, but afforded several pleasant turns of the stomach, as the bus meandered up a steep, narrow mountain road.
 The town is very medieval, like many towns in Sicily.
 But the views equalling those from Taormina, over the Mount Etna, the surrounding hills and the incredibly blue sea are not to be found anywhere, so it’s little wonder the place has been popular among travellers for a long, long time.
 The first “tourists” were Roman patricians and consuls, building their villas all over the hills.
-For their diversion, the Greek theater was rebuilt and extended, and the Greek dramas and musical performances gave way to gladiator fights and other such entertainment more suited to the Roman taste.
+For their diversion, the Greek theatre was rebuilt and extended, and the Greek dramas and musical performances gave way to gladiator fights and other such entertainment more suited to the Roman taste.

 Since the visit of J.W.
 Goethe in the late 18th century, Taormina became a popular destination, particularly among artists and writers, and was visited by Oscar Wilde, Friedrich Nietzsche, Richard Wagner and the Russian Emperor Nikolai I, just to name a few.

-A couple of nights following our arrival, Andrea Bocelli performed at the theater.
+A couple of nights following our arrival, Andrea Bocelli performed at the theatre.
 What a magical experience it would have been to hear that voice in these surroundings!
 But like they say, sailor’s plans are written in sand during low tide – concert tickets have to be bought a year in advance, which for most sailors is not very convenient, as it’s usually difficult for us to know exactly when and where we’re going to be.
 It’s naturally easier for those who have professional crew and private jets.
 But we had our own little concert in the cockpit, with a bluetooth speaker and a bottle of good Sicilian Nero d’Avola, enjoying the beautiful sunset views and gentle rocking of our boat at her anchor.

 - Daysailing in Sicily – Palermo, Cefalù and Milazzo